Working overnight shifts or extra-long hours can take its toll on anyone’s health.

 [Editor’s Note: The content provided on this site is for general informational purposes only.
 Any information provided is not a substitute for professional medical advice.
 We encourage you to consult with the appropriate health expert if you have concerns.]

-When it comes to surviving a long shift, caffeine may be one of the best tools in your arsenal.
+When it comes to surviving a long shift, caffeine may be one of the most effective ways to stay awake.

 In 2010, researchers from the London School of Tropical Medicine reviewed 13 trials that looked at how caffeine affected the performance of shift workers.
 They found that caffeine “appeared to reduce errors compared to placebos or naps, and improve performance in various neuropsychological tests, including those focusing on memory, attention, perception and concept formation and reasoning,” according to ScienceDaily.